nbgrp/singlea/docs/bundles/singlea.md

     FCQN: `SingleA\Bundles\Singlea\Event\UserAttributesEvent`

-As mentioned above, this event is instantiated when the user logged in successfully and is used to compose the user attributes.
-You need to create your own `UserAttributesEvent` listener or subscriber, otherwise the user attributes will be empty.
+As mentioned above, this event is instantiated when the user logged in successfully and is used to compose user attributes.
+You need to create your own `UserAttributesEvent` listener or subscriber, otherwise user attributes will be empty.

 !!! tip ""

-    This is applicable if you are not going to use the SingleA for a user tokens generation (only for an authentication and user session validation), or if you are going to fetch the whole token payload from an external service via [Payload Fetcher](../features/payload-fetcher.md) without passing user attributes.
+    This is applicable if you are not going to use the SingleA instance for a user tokens generation (only for authentication and user session validation), or if you are going to fetch the whole token payload from an external service using the [Payload Fetcher](../features/payload-fetcher.md) without passing user attributes.

 ### PayloadComposeEvent